-OK, so your favourite music and TV shows will have to take a back seat, but isn’t that a small price to pay for greater business productivity?
+OK, so your favorite music and TV shows will have to take a back seat, but isn’t that a small price to pay for greater business productivity?

 Multitasking can result in overwhelm.
 Avoid this by making a list, but not just any list.
 Your list needs to help you focus on what comes next or your key priorities.

 News flash: if you have 10 or 20 priorities, you don’t have priorities.

 Make sure your list focuses on the three or four things you most need to accomplish every day and do them.
 But you can also have another short list of things that you can do while you’re waiting for another job to complete.
 For example, if you’re printing a long report, you can make an important phone call, before going back to the report for a final check.

 For best results, track all your tasks within the same system.
 The more items you can manage in one place, the more efficient you will be.

 Another option for sequential multitasking is to chunk your time.
 You may want to break tasks into 25 or 50-minute blocks, with a little break in between.
 That break allows you to refresh the brain before moving to the next item or to switch gears for a brief time to accomplish another necessary task (say, scheduling social media responses).